veikman/dmote-keycap/doc/param.md

 Both `:mx` and `:rect-mx` are known to work with genuine MX switches and Gateron’s KS-3 series.
 In Kailh’s PG1511 series, only the BOX subtype (e.g.
 CPG151101F) requires `:mx`.
 Be aware that some PG1511 switches feature shorter travel.
-There are no known types switches that require `:rect-mx`, but there is more material in a `:rect-mx` stem, which can make it more sturdy.
+There are no known types of switches that require `:rect-mx`, but there is more material in a `:rect-mx` stem, which can make it more sturdy.

 Minor differences in the lower body of switches, such as plate mount versus PCB